 While our relationship to a creator is unclear in Peterson’s thought, he seems to advocate the Christian notion of God as ‘The Father’ – wise, judging, benevolent, loving – in a manner we can’t truly intellectually comprehend.

-If you enjoyed the differences between Jordan Peterson and Eckhart Tolle, why not consider getting the free Recovering Man Book, From Lost Boy to Awakened Man that contains a 9-Step Guide to transforming your life:
+If you enjoyed the differences between Jordan Peterson and Eckhart Tolle, why not consider picking up the Recovering Man Book, From Lost Boy to Awakened Man & the 9-Step Guide to self-actualization: